plone/training/docs/content-editing/add-a-grid-block.md

 # Add a Grid Block

+You can add a grid block to create columns on a page.

-We add a grid block and show how to select blocks to fill its columns.
+Here we add a grid block and show how to select blocks to fill its columns.

 1. Click in a new block.